Bohdan Budko

-Bogdan Mykhailovych Budko (Богдан Будко; born 7 January 2006) is a Ukrainian professional footballer who plays as a midfielder for Jong AZ.
+Bohdan Mykhailovych Budko (Богдан Будко; born 7 January 2006) is a Ukrainian professional footballer who plays as a midfielder for club Jong AZ.

 Early life

-Budko was born on 7 January 2006 in Ukraine.
+Budko was born on 7 January 2006 in Kharkiv.
 The son of Mikhael and Anzhela, he has a sister.
 Growing up in Kharkiv, Ukraine, he started playing football at the age of five.

 Club career

 As a youth player, Budko joined the youth academy of Ukrainian side Metalist.
 Following his stint there, he joined the youth academy of Ukrainian side Shakhtar.

 Subsequently, he joined the youth academy of Dutch side AZ in 2023 and was promoted to the club's reserve team ahead of the 2025–26 season.

 International career

 Budko is a Ukraine youth international.
 During the autumn of 2025, he played for the Ukraine national under-20 football team at the 2025 FIFA U-20 World Cup.